ElanHasson/throw.nullreference.io/content/posts/WebScheduler-Doing-The-Design/index.md

 Orleans manages our concurrency and [load balancing](https://docs.microsoft.com/en-us/dotnet/orleans/implementation/load-balancing) across [Grains](https://docs.microsoft.com/en-us/dotnet/orleans/overview#grains) for us.
 These are attractive features for us as we want to eliminate the need to manage these seemingly simple, but very complex and nuanced concerns ourselves.

-We'll be modeling our Scheduled Tasks as virtual actors running on the Orleans cluster.
-Each Scheduled Task will have a unique ID and will be responsible for executing a task at a specific time.
+We'll be modeling our Scheduled Tasks as Grains running on the Orleans cluster.
+Each Scheduled Task will have a unique ID and will be responsible for executing the task at a specified time.

-**TODO CLASS DIAGRAM OF ScheduledTaskGrain**
+{{< svg "/images/ScheduledTaskClassDiagram.svg" "ScheduledTaskClassDiagram" "0 0 10 20" "xMidYMid meet" >}}

 #### Reminders